dakotaeakin/xhellcat1942x/README.md

-- 👋 Hi, I’m @xhellcat1942x
+- 👋 Hi, I’m Dakota!
-- 👀 I’m interested in Python, Qt, Javascript
+- 👀 I’m interested in Python, Javascript
-- 🌱 I’m currently learning Python, QML, Javascript
+- 🌱 I’m currently learning Javascript, React, and NextJS
-- 💞️ I’m looking to collaborate on ...
-Python
-- 📫 How to reach me ...

 <!---
 xhellcat1942x/xhellcat1942x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.